 I studied creative music technology whilst living in the Bristol around the turn of the century.
 Thanks to some brilliant lecturers I learned about musique concrète and contemporary composition.
 I also realised however, that I was more interested in, and better at, collecting and presenting other peoples music than making my own.

 I now live back in East London, around the corner from where I grew up.
 I have DJ’d a bit over the years, but really fell in love with radio.
-After various stints on community and pirate stations I found a home on a new station called NTS back in 2011, where my show remained a mainstay of Sunday evenings until this year.
+After various stints on community and pirate stations I found a home on a new station called NTS back in 2011, where my show remained a mainstay of Sunday evenings until the end of 2018.
+I started a new show called We Have Sound on Threads in 2019.

 Over the years I have met a lot of friends, not to mention some very talented people.
 I recently started Trouble in Utopia records and have also worked across the music industry for various labels in a creative capacity.